Pharmacogenetic tests: an effective decision support tool for prescribersRuslan Dorfman, PhD, MBA

 Expert clinicians who have extensive pharmacogenetics experience note that test results frequently identify the reasons for past medication intolerability and failure.
 Understanding why previously prescribed drugs resulted in poor experience (and nonadherence) can help reassure patients that their experience was legitimate and gives them the confidence to try a new medication that is more compatible with their genetics.

 Clinicians interested in referring their patients for PGx testing service regularly should consider taking Continuous Education courses on pharmacogenetics.
-The University of Waterloo offers the accredited online course Pharmacogenomics for Health Care Professionals: The Basics.
+The American Medical Association offers the CME online course ASHP-AMA Pharmacogenomics Virtual Summit Series.
 The University of Florida also offers a collection of courses, including implementation guides for hospitals.

 Primary care physicians can start utilizing pharmacogenetic testing with support from PGx testing providers.
 Some providers require the use of special software to interpret test results to account for drug-gene-interactions and other clinical factors.
 The Pillcheck service includes a medication review by a clinical pharmacist who will assess the patient’s medications in the context of his/her drug metabolic profile.
 A summary will be shared with the referring clinician and the patient.
 For Pillcheck medication reviews, we partner with the Northwest Telepharmacy group that employs clinical pharmacists across Canada.